Catppuccin-Omarchy-Setup/hypr/README.md

 # Hyprland Config (But Spicier)

 Yes, this is an even more opinionated Hyprland setup than Omarchy.
 I need this setup to function properly and to not loose my sanity over the keybinds.
+Similar to windows or End_4's config.
 Feel free to try it out!

 ## Installation
 1. Copy all files to your hypr folder: